MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 1. If you created a new organization to host your project, see [how to delete your organization](../../organizations/accounts/delete-your-organization.md), otherwise [delete your project](../../organizations/projects/delete-project.md)).

-1. All Azure resources created during this tutorial is hosted under a signle resource group `PipelinesKeyVaultResourceGroup`.
+1. All Azure resources created during this tutorial are hosted under a single resource group `PipelinesKeyVaultResourceGroup`.
 Run the following command to delete the resource group and all of its resources.

     ```aAzure CLI
     az group delete --name PipelinesKeyVaultResourceGroup